 James & Lisa Welsh

 James and Lisa have been married since 2014.
-They were both born and raised in Wisconsin and James is a avid Packers fan.
-James is a serial entrepreneur, and Lisa having a MBA decided to take the leap together (something they always do together because there second date was skydiving) and start a micro green business because they desired to get their health on track and found decided to share their healthy options with the masses.
+They were both born and raised in Wisconsin and James is an avid Packers fan.
+James is a serial entrepreneur, and Lisa having an MBA decided to take the leap together (something they always do together because their second date was skydiving) and start a microgreen business because they desired to get their health on track and found decided to share their healthy options with the masses.

 Our mission: to provide vegetable confetti to the everyday consumer and change the way people think about eating their veggies.

 Sybastian Brennan is the runner in the family and while training for track and cross country, he always goes on a healthy eating journey.
+Sybastian was the driving influence in developing the farm and how we could provide the most nutrient-dense vegetables.
 Sybastian is finishing his last year of high school and is looking forward to a possible career in engineering.
-He currently runs every form of socia media for the farm.
+He currently runs every form of social media for the farm.

 Full Flat (four 5″x5″ blocks) of microgreens delivered 2x a month.
 1st & 15th